yuhaoz2/yuhaoz2.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Representative projects:
-      - Safety-Critical Control with Measurement and Actuation Uncertainties
+      - Designed controller for safety-critical systems with measurement and actuation uncertainties, and tested it in both simulations and quadcopter experiments.
-      - Safety Verification of Neural Network Control Systems
+      - Developed optimization-based techniques for formal safety verification and reachability analysis of controlled systems with Artificial Neural Network components.
-      - Robust Stability of Neural Network Control Systems with Uncertainties
+      - Proposed provable stability conditions for Neural Network Control Systems with dynamics uncertainties.

   - position: Research Assistant
     company_name: University of Michigan-Ann Arbor